REPORT FOR THE YEAR ENDING DECEMBER 2018

-Structure, Governance and Management: Established in 1976, BACSA has an ExecutiveCommittee (ExCo) that meets five times a year.
-Its members are the trustees of BACSA, supported by advice and help from the President and Vice-Presidents.
+Structure, Governance and Management: Established in 1976, BACSA has an Executive Committee (ExCo) that meets five times a year.
+Its members are the trustees of BACSA supported by the President and Vice-Presidents.
 ExCo monitors such ongoing risks as may arise.
 Two general meetings are held each year.
-BACSA has no paid staff and no office; all work is done by volunteers, both in the UK and South Asia.
+BACSA has no paid staff and no office; all work is done by volunteers both in the UK and South Asia.
+It is governed by its Constitution and Rules.
 The BACSA Archives are in the British Library and are open to the public.
-BACSA has a website: www.bacsa.org.uk.
+BACSA has a website – www.bacsa.org.uk – and a Facebook page.

 Objects and Activities: BACSA is an institution for the recording, preservation and conservation of former European cemeteries and isolated monuments in South Asia prior to 1947.
-It is governed by its Constitution and Rules.
+It promotes education in the history of all places associated with European residence in the area from the Red Sea to the China coast – wherever the East India Company set foot.

 Public Benefit: BACSA is the only established organisation helping to care for an historic part of the United Kingdom’s built heritage in South Asia.
 It guides the public into researching and increasing its understanding of European lives and deaths in South Asia before 1947 through specialist help from BACSA members and others.